boolfalse/app16-nodejs/readme.md

 - Create empty DB
 - Create .env file inside of your project root folder, and define required variables as described in .env.example
+- Set config variables in "config/config.js" and "config/config.json" files (later ignore these)

 - Run migrations (and seeds)
 ```